PichVichheka/Brief3/README.md

 - Natural landscapes inspire art, culture, and traditions and offer places for relaxation and adventure.And you well see our project about the environment !
   And you well see our project about the environment !

-6. Economic Value

-- Natural resources like minerals, forests, and oceans are the foundation of economies around the world.

-- A healthy environment supports industries such as agriculture, tourism, and fishing.

-7. Human Health

-- Clean air, water, and soil are vital for human health.

-- Environmental degradation leads to issues like pollution, which can cause respiratory problems, waterborne diseases, and other health risks.

-8. Sustainability for Future Generations

-- Protecting the environment ensures that future generations can access the resources and benefits we enjoy today.

-- Unsustainable practices risk depleting these resources, leaving behind a less hospitable planet.

 ### If you want to donate you can click here now [Donate](https://brief3-xi.vercel.app/donation.html)